If Something Happens To You, Do You Have Someone Designated to Make Medical and Non-Medical Decisions?

 Unlike guardianship, a power of attorney creates a permissive relationship between the person granting the power and a person receiving the authority to act as an agent.
 One of the most important aspects of a power of attorney is that the principal can revoke it.
 Some people confuse a power of attorney with a guardianship.
 On the other hand, a guardianship is court-appointed and involves some or all of the person’s rights and responsibility given to the guardian.

-Contact us at Elder Law Lexington, and let us be of assistance to you.
+Contact us at Elder Law Lawyers, and let us be of assistance to you.